sloped/shiny-pancake/README.md

 Allows for managing schedules.

-##Routes
+## Routes

-PUT `/api/shifts/:shift_id` - Allows for updating a shift start and end time, and the employee assigned to the shift.
+PUT `/api/shifts/:shift_id` - Allows manager the ability to update a shift start and end time, and the employee assigned to the shift.

-POST `/api/shifts/` - Allows for creating new shifts
+POST `/api/shifts/` - Allows manager to  create new shifts

 GET `/api/shifts?start_time=&end_time=` - Allows for retrieving all shifts assigned to a logged in employee or all shifts if a manager.
 Can specify a `start_time` or `end_time`. `start_time` default to current time if not passed.

 GET `/user/:user_id` - If a manager, a user may view the contact details of any given employee.

-GET `/shiftmates` - Shows all employees a user is scheduled to work with.
+GET `/shiftmates` - Shows all employees a employee is scheduled to work with.

 GET `/hours?week_start` - Shows how many hours an employee has worked for a week starting with `week_start`

-##Todos
+## Todos

 - [ ] Implement appropriate authentication methods, including Passport backed token auth and OAuth
 - [ ] Improve the validation of dates